jazfunk/jk-expense-tracker-app/README.md

 ## Summary

-This application came together rather quickly, and it was a lot of fun.
+This application came together rather quickly, and it was a lot of fun to develop, in terms of logic and styling.

-In an attempt to avoid inundating the user with numerous confirmation, and alert dialogues, I came with up an "undo" operation for the delete functions.
-Much like Gmail utilizes when deleting messages; instead of asking to confirm deletion before doing so, we move forward with the delete and then provide functionality to restore the deleted item(s), if desired.
-The application will wait five seconds, then remove the temporary undo objects, and clear displayed messages.
+In an attempt to avoid inundating the user with numerous confirmation and alert dialogues, I devised an "undo" operation for the delete functions.

+Similar to deleting messages in Gmail; instead of requesting confirmation, before deletion, we move forward with the delete and then provide functionality to restore the deleted item(s), if desired.
+The application will then wait five seconds to remove the temporary objects arrays, and clear displayed messages.

-Given more time to develop this project, I would change the undo functionality to reside in the same button as the add expense button, instead of being separate.
+Given more time to develop this project, I would move the undo functionality to the "Add Expense" button.

 Expenses are saved locally and available the next time a user visits the site.

-Additionally, as I've become more proficient with arrow functions, incorporating them has led to much cleaner code, and less global variables.
+Additionally, as I've become proficient with "Arrow Functions", incorporating them has led to cleaner code and fewer global variables.
 With creative use of CSS, this application has a smooth look and fast responsiveness.

-Learning how to properly and safely display an object array in a table, using the "createElement()" method, was a revelation for me.
-Looking forward to incorporating the techniques and methods learned whlie developing this app, into future projects.
+In the final analysis, discovering how to properly and safely display an object array in a table using the "createElement()" method was a revelation for me.
+The techniques learned whlie developing this application will assuredly be incporated into future projects.

 ## Author